Local Cadet Returns to Help Spread Robotics

 Low-Income Students Need More Than Just a College Degree, Report Says

-Released this week by the GE Foundation and College For Every Student, “New Dimensions of College and Career Readiness” argues that five strategies are particularly important in making sure that low-income students are ready to thrive in the workplace.25 July 2016
+Released this week by the GE Foundation and CFES, “New Dimensions of College and Career Readiness” argues that five strategies are particularly important in making sure that low-income students are ready to thrive in the workplace.25 July 2016

 Authors of the Month: Rick Dalton & Edward St. John